-where $C$ is an overall constant, $B_i$ refers to the vector columns of $B$, and $|B_i|$ is the $l_2$-norm of such vector, we can simulate $\exp(-iAt)$ by employing the method proposed in Ref.~\cite{lloyd2014quantum}, namely, the \textit{density matrix exponentiation}.
-With such an ability to simulate $\exp(-iAt)$, quantum phase estimation of eigenvalues of $A$ is thus possible and hence we can execute our quantum algorithm as above to find the maximum eigenvalue of $A$ (possibly with some scaling/or normalization factor).
+where $C$ is an overall constant, $B_i$ refers to the vector columns of $B$, and $|B_i|$ is the $l_2$-norm of such vector.
+We can thus employ the method proposed in Ref.~\cite{lloyd2014quantum} to simulate $\exp(-iAt)$ by the \textit{density matrix exponentiation}.
+With such an ability to simulate $\exp(-iAt)$, quantum phase estimation of eigenvalues of $A$ is thus possible.
+Hence, we can execute our quantum algorithm as above to find the maximum eigenvalue of $A$ (possibly with some scaling/or normalization factor).

 In fact, a similar problem was encountered in Ref.~\cite{lloyd2014quantum}, and the authors proposed to use density matrix exponentiation combined with quantum phase estimation to solve the problem called principle component analysis.
-Roughly speaking, they aimed to find a few largest eigenvalues (and corresponding eigenvectors) of the so-called covariant matrix, represented by some density matrix $\sum$ and there exists a way to prepare $\sum$.
-Once the exponent $\exp(-i\sum t)$ is obtained, running quantum phase estimation algorithm (QPE)~\cite{kitaev1995quantum, brassard2002quantum} with the density matrix $\sum$ itself also prepared as initial state allows us to reveal highest values of the spectra by sampling.
-The method works well in the case where a few top eigenvalues have much higher values than the remaining ones (which is why they are called principle components).
-We remark that, in our problem specifically, once $\exp(-iAt)$ is obtained through a known procedure, then QPE can be used directly to reveal the maximum eigenvalue.
-We can, for example, simply run QPE with $\exp(-iA2\pi)$ as the main unitary and the maximally mixed state $I/n$ as the input state.
-We would approximately obtain the following:
+Roughly speaking, they aimed to find a few largest eigenvalues (and corresponding eigenvectors) of the so-called covariant matrix, represented by some density matrix $\sum$, assuming that there exists a way to prepare $\sum$.
+Once the exponentiation $\exp(-i\sum t)$ is obtained, running quantum phase estimation algorithm (QPE)~\cite{kitaev1995quantum, brassard2002quantum}, with the density matrix $\sum$ itself also being prepared as an initial state, allows us to reveal the highest value of the spectra by sampling.
+The method works well when a few top eigenvalues have much higher values than the remaining ones (which is why they are called principle components).
+In our problem, we remark that once $\exp(-iAt)$ is obtained through a known procedure, QPE can be used directly to reveal the maximum eigenvalue.
+We can, for example, run QPE with $\exp(-iA\cdot 2\pi)$ as the main unitary and the maximally mixed state $I/n$ as the input state.
+We then approximately obtain the following: